 HOW TO SPEND DOWN LIFE INSURANCE FOR MEDICAID

-Having a life insurance policy over the exempt amount does not necessarily disqualify you for Medicaid.
+Having life insurance policies over the exempt amount does not necessarily disqualify you for Medicaid.

-You need to implement some planning strategies to meet Medicaid’s asset limit.
-Having your policy lapse is not the only option and there are other planning techniques you could use.
+You need to implement some planning strategies to comply with the asset limit of Medicaid.
+Having your policy lapse isn’t the only option because you can use other planning techniques.